Skip to content

 Answer: Ten Cadillacs.

-Why it works in the car: Visit Amarillo describes the installation as ten Cadillacs buried nose-first.
-The number is tidy and memorable.
+The source: Visit Amarillo describes the installation as ten Cadillacs buried nose-first.
+Tidy number, easy to remember.

 27. Cadillac Ranch is near which Texas city?
 (Easy)